lizzy-0323/dotfiles/README.md

-# This repo contains some of my personal configs.
+#  My config
-such as `zshrc`,`neovim`,`vim`...
+This repo contains some of my personal configs. such as `zshrc`,`neovim`,`vim`...